lmcrean/exam-questions/design/ux-research/hypothesis-comparison.md

 - Building H2 first validates AI accuracy (high bar) → if it works for high-stakes, it works for low-stakes
 - Adding H1 second creates **frequent touchpoints** (weekly starters) to retain users between data drops

-### Your Gut Feeling Validated:
-> "It's possible that we might just want to prioritize the data drop as the primary target and then secondarily as a sort of nice to have we have the mentometer workflow for starters."

-**Yes—this is the right approach.**

 ---

 ## Key Questions to Resolve